bcgov/smk-cli/docs/edit-tool.md

 ## Select

 The Select tool allows users to make selections from identified data on your map.
-This tool works in concert with the Identify tool for creating your selection sets.
+This tool works in concert with the Identify tool for creating selection sets.

 ![Select tool](selection-tool.png)